 There are some great options for taking your dog for a walk on the leash in Redcliffe.
 Try any beach between the Houghton Highway and Woody Point Jetty, Clontarf and Woody Point, and any beach between Jamieson Park and Endeavour Park, Scarborough.

-The only off-leash Redcliffe dog beach on the peninsula is Queens Beach, a 600 metre stretch of sand between Scarborough Beach in the north and Osbourne Point in the south.
-This beach becomes an off-leash beach before 8am and after 4pm daily (as part of a trial period).
-The off-leash area is found between Drury Point and the stairs leading to the beach from Flinders Parade between Murphy and Phillip Streets.
+The only Redcliffe dog beach on the peninsula is Queens Beach, a 600 metre stretch of sand between Scarborough Beach in the north and Osbourne Point in the south.
+If you are looking for a spot to let your furry friend run wild, find a 357m stretch off-leash beach area between the rock groyne at the northern end of Queens Beach and the stairs to the beach on Flinders Parade near Griffith Road.

-There’s also a massive dog park on Snook Street that boasts an agility course as well as bushy nooks and crannies for active dogs to explore.
+There’s also a massive dog park at Kroll Gardens, Clontarf that boasts an agility course as well as bushy nooks and crannies for active dogs to explore.
+Find it on the corner of Snook Street and Duffield Road with the entrance off Duffield Road.
 Check the wind direction as it backs onto the water treatment plant!

 Ultramarine Parade Park in Griffin is fully fenced for off-leash play.